Back to: PROFESIONAL DEVELOPMENT COURSE

-First off, I do not want this material to come across us offensive, patronizing, or in any way insensitive.
-Because sometimes, individuals tend to associate their personal or self worth with their job.
+First off, I do not want this material to come across as offensive, patronizing, or in any way insensitive.
+Because sometimes, individuals tend to associate their personal or self-worth with their job.
 Identifying classes of employment can appear to place individuals into classes.
 That is certainly not our objective.
-Also, it is not our objectives to say that one job is any better than another.
+Also, it is not our objective to say that one job is any better than another.
 We simply want to ensure individuals are informed about these various types of employment for purposes of career planning.
 Classifying employment based upon job responsibilities, characteristics, benefits, and the requirements to obtain or excel the position or career helps in this process.

 Let’s get started.

 Planning a Career Based Upon Classes of Employment

 Historically, there has been a distinction between (labor) blue-collar and (non-labor) white-collar jobs.
 These distinctions were never really clear, as it told nothing of the general socio-economic status of the position.